 Before joining RAP, Jake was the director of communications and public affairs at the Vermont Natural Resources Council (VNRC), a statewide non-profit organization.
-At VNRC, he managed external communications with members, partners, citizen groups, and other stakeholders, and coordinated media relations.
-Earlier in his career, he was a law and policy reporter with Bloomberg/BNA, covering the U.S. Environmental Protection Agency and other federal agencies, as well as Vermont state government.
-He’s held a variety of other journalism posts, and was a founder of the Montpelier Bridge community newspaper.
+At VNRC, he managed external communications with members, partners, citizen groups and other stakeholders, and coordinated media relations.
+He has also been a reporter, covering the U.S. Environmental Protection Agency and other federal agencies, as well as the Vermont state government.

-Jake holds a masters of environmental law from Vermont Law School and an undergraduate degree in history and Spanish from Middlebury College.
-He is a member of the Montpelier Rotary Club, chairs the Montpelier Cemetery Commission, and serves on the Montpelier Foundation.
+He holds a Master of Environmental Law degree from Vermont Law School and an undergraduate degree in history and Spanish from Middlebury College.
+He is a member of the Newport (VT) Rotary Club and is chair of the Montpelier Cemetery Commission.
 He is fluent in Spanish.

-Jakes lives in Montpelier with his wife Milly Archer and their teenage son.
+Jake lives in Montpelier with his wife Milly Archer.

 Bryan is passionate about sustainable transportation options and works on those projects as Senior Transportation Planner at the Chittenden County Regional Planning Commission.
 He focuses on regional Transportation Demand Management programs, specializes in bicycle and pedestrian projects, educates people on complete streets principles, and stays in touch with local communities and engaged in their issues.
 A graduate of Texas A&M University, Bryan moved to Colorado to pursue mountain biking and public service with the US Forest Service.
 He then gained non-profit experience in land conservation and affordable housing, and found his way to Vermont for graduate school at UVM where he earned a Master’s degree in Natural Resource Planning.
 Bryan lives in Burlington with his wife and two young daughters.
 He enjoys heavy metal, mountain biking, and can’t stop collecting bicycles.